sdhanemkula/aws-documentation/security_guidelines/README.md

 ## Documentation Standards

 * Each section contains two files: question.md and guidelines.md
-* Please use separate directory for each AWS security pillar category!

 ## References
 This section provides important links related to these guidelines.